Preparations

 For the whole thing to work, it is extremely important that you only write within the section boundaries.
 To do this, you might want to make the section boundaries visible in the Writer settings.

-LibreOffice 7.6 screenshot: Make sure the Section boundaries box in the Tools > Options > Application Colors dialog is ticked.
+The following picture shows a LibreOffice 7.6 screenshot.
+Make sure the Section boundaries box in the Tools > Options > Application Colors dialog is ticked.
 Writing outsides the visible section boundaries has no effect on your novelibre project.

 Hint